 Gases such as chlorine and ammonia easily dissolve and immediately irritate the mouth, nose, and throat.
 The more peripheral parts of the lungs are affected only when the gas is inhaled deeply.
 A common household exposure occurs when a person mixes household ammonia with cleansers containing bleach.
 The irritant gas chloramine is released.

 Some gases—for instance, nitrogen dioxide—do not dissolve easily.
 Therefore, they do not produce early warning signs of exposure, such as irritation of the nose and eyes, and they are more likely to be inhaled deeply into the lungs.
 Such gases can cause inflammation of the small airways (bronchiolitis) or lead to fluid accumulation in the lungs (pulmonary edema).

 Silo filler’s disease (which mostly affects farmers) results from inhaling fumes that contain nitrogen dioxide given off by moist silage, such as fresh corn or grains.
 Fluid may develop in the lungs as late as 12 hours after exposure.
 The condition may temporarily resolve and then recur 10 to 14 days later, even without further contact with the gas.
 A recurrence tends to affect the small airways (bronchioles).

 Radioactive gases, which may be released in a nuclear reactor accident, may cause lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more and other cancers many years after the exposure.

-Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of blood reaching the tissues (such as methane or carbon dioxide).
+Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of oxygen reaching the tissues (such as methane or carbon dioxide).